PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## CONTACT OPTIONS

+The user can edit 2 options, which apply to all contacts:

-**Allow file uploading**: This toggle allows the merchant to choose if he/she wants to allow his/her visitors to upload files through the contact form.
+1) **Allow file uploading**: This toggle allows the merchant to choose if he/she wants to allow his/her visitors to upload files through the contact form.

 It's enabled by default.